Svetoslavb04/Stakenet-NestJS-API/README.md

 $ npm install
 ```

+After the installation, contract types will be generated (See `postinstall` script)

 Create `.env` file by filling the `.env.example` file and renaming in to `.env`

 ## Running the app